moveit/moveit_tutorials/doc/moveit_task_constructor/moveit_task_constructor_tutorial.rst

   roslaunch moveit_task_constructor_demo demo.launch

-On the right side you should see the `Motion Planning Tasks` outlining the stages of the **pick_place_task**.
+On the right side you should see the `Motion Planning Tasks` panel outlining the hierarchical stage structure of the example **pick_place_task**.
-When you select the task or a single stage the right colum lists the individual subsolutions.
-You can simply click on a subsolution to visualize a planned trajectory of the selected segment.
+When you select a particular stage, the list of successful and failed solutions will be shown in the right-most window.
+Selecting one of those solutions will start its visualization.

 .. image:: mtc_show_stages.gif
    :width: 700px